Sweet Potato and Kale Stuffed Shells

 The creamy, dreamy filling gets scooped into some jumbo pasta shells and off the dish goes to bake in the oven to get all bubbly and cheesy and fantastic.

-Tips & Tricks for Sweet Potato and Kale Stuffed Shells!
+Tips & Tricks For These Sweet Potato Stuffed Shells

 - When cooking the jumbo pasta shells, add a few extra to the water.
 This way you have extra in case any break when you are stuffing them with the filling.